22-09-18 THE 'SECOND COMING

 He will invade the earth by his Spirit, conquer the earth by his Spirit, and set up his own order upon it by his Spirit.

 Many in Christendom hold that Christ has already invaded the world by his Spirit in that He poured out his Spirit on his disciples on the Day of Pentecost (Acts 2) nearly 2,000 years ago.
 Furthermore they claim that even today his Spirit ‘reproves the world of sin’ (John 16:8), and that it is through such conviction of sin that people are saved.
 But they are wrong.
 Such a notion flatly contradicts the Apostle Paul’s clear teaching in Eph.
-2: 1-5 that today, though completely dead in sin, we are saved by God ‘quickening’ us (that is, making us alive to Him) through grace – with no conviction of sin required.
+2: 1-5 that today, though completely dead in sin, we are saved by God ‘quickening’ us (that is, making us alive to Him) through grace – with no conviction of sin necessarily required 9although this undoubtedly follows in those that belieive.

 Fact is the world today is not convicted of sin at all; indeed it wallows in ever deeper wickedness.
 In no way is the world ‘convicted’ to be ‘righteous’ and thus do good and not evil.
 As to ‘judgement’, which in Bible terms means treating all people in fairness and equity, forget it.
 The rich simply get richer and the poor are left to rot.
 An Oxfam survey found that in 2017 40 per cent of the world’s wealth was controlled by just 64 individuals.
 Now that’s not justice or equity in anybody’s book.